yasser3434/portfolio/README.md

   **Continuous Monitoring**: Monitors the model's performance and updates the model automatically if necessary.<br>
   **Discord Notifications**: Sends alerts and notifications via Discord based on pipeline events and model performance.<br>

+- **Technologies Used:** ZenML - MLflow - FastAPI - Tensorflow - scikit-learn - joblib - pandas - uvicorn
+-

 ### [Virtual Coach](https://github.com/djibygass/virtual_coach_gp)
 - **Overview:**<br>
-  This project is a web application designed to monitor and assist users during their workout sessions, specifically focusing on exercises like squats and push-ups.<br>
+  This project is a web application designed to monitor and assist users during their workout sessions, specifically focusing on exercises like squats and push-ups.
+Here are the most important steps of the project : <br>

-- **Technologies Used:** AWS S3 - Flask - OpenCV - NumPy - Mediapipe

   **Real-time Exercise Monitoring**: Tracks user movements through a webcam feed to count exercise repetitions and provide feedback on form correctness.<br>
   **Exercise Selection**: Allows users to select the type of exercise they wish to perform.<br>
   **Dynamic Feedback**: Visual feedback through the webcam feed indicating correct or incorrect posture during exercises.<br>

+- **Technologies Used:** AWS S3 - Flask - OpenCV - NumPy - Mediapipe

 ---

 ### 📚 Education

 - **Master of Artificial Intelligence and Big Data**
-  ESGI — 2024...in progress
+  ESGI 2022 — 2024...in progress

 - **Bachelor of Artificial Intelligence and Big Data**
-  ESGI — 2022
+  ESGI 2021 — 2022

 - **Degree in Mathematics and IT (MIASHS)**
-  Université de Versailles Saint-Quentin — 2021
+  Université de Versailles Saint-Quentin 2018 — 2021

 - **Licence de lettres modernes/ Degree in Modern Letters and French literature**
-  Université de Sorbonne-Nouvelle — 2018
+  Université de Sorbonne-Nouvelle 2015 — 2018
 ---

 ### 💼 Experience